MiltonGreat/Gold-Price-Behavior-/README.md

 ### Overview

 This project analyzes the behavior of gold prices during major financial crises to assess its role as a safe-haven asset.
 Using historical price data from 1993 to 2022, I examined gold’s performance across different timeframes (daily, monthly, and quarterly) and evaluated key financial metrics such as returns, volatility, and drawdowns.
-Additionally, I built LSTM (Long Short-Term Memory) and XGBoost models to forecast gold prices and compare their predictive performance.

 ### Key Objectives

 - Investigate gold price trends during financial crises.
 - Evaluate gold’s performance as a safe-haven asset based on returns, volatility, and drawdowns.
 - Compare normal vs. crisis volatility and assess risk.
-- Build machine learning models (LSTM & XGBoost) to forecast gold prices.

 ### Dataset